 DirectX — Microsoft® DirectX® is a set of low-level application programming interfaces (APIs) for creating games and other high-performance multimedia applications.
 It includes support for two-dimensional (2-D) and three-dimensional (3-D) graphics, sound effects and music, input devices, and networked applications such as multiplayer games.

 DTV — Digital Television.
-DTV can be used to carry more channels in the same bandwidth than analog TV (6 MHz or 7 MHz in Europe) and to receive high-definition TV program.
+DTV can be used to carry more channels than analog TV in the same bandwidth and to receive high-definition TV program.

 DXVA — Microsoft DirectX Video Acceleration.
 DXVA is a specification for hardware acceleration of digital video decoding processing.

-Elementary stream (ES) — An elementary stream is a single (video or audio) stream without container.
-For instance a basic MPEG-2 video stream (.m2v or .mpv) is an MPEG-2 ES, and on the audio side we have AC3, MP2, etc. Most DVD authoring programs require ES as input.
+Elementary stream (ES) — Single (video or audio) stream without container.
+For instance a basic MPEG-2 video stream (M2V or MPV) is an MPEG-2 ES, and on the audio side we have AC3, MP2, etc. Most DVD authoring programs require ES as input.

 GOP — Group Of Pictures in MPEG streams.

-Interlaced — Interlaced is a video storage mode.
+Interlaced — Video storage mode.
 An interlaced video stream doesn't contain frames (pictures as we know them) but fields with each field containing half of the lines of one frame (all even or all odd lines).